melinashk/NodeJs/a bit imp topics/Browser Storage/indexedDB.md

 ## IndexedDb
+1. Open a database.
+2. Create an object store in the database.
+3. Start a transaction and make a request to do some database       operation,like adding or retrieving data.

+4. Wait for the operation to complete by listening to the right kind of DOM event.

+5. Do something with the results (which can be found on the request object).

 indexedDB is a client-side storage mechanism that allows web applications to store and retrieve data in the browser.
 It is supported by most modern web browsers, including Chrome, Firefox, and Edge.